PART VII – OFFENCES AND ENFORCEMENT

 Application

-(4) If an order is made under clause (3) (a), subsection 24 (3) applies with necessary modifications to the service and posting
+(4) If an order is made under clause (3) (a), subsection 24 (3) applies with necessary modifications to the service and posting of the order.
+1997, c.
+4, s.
+31 (4).

 Compliance order

-32 (1) The Fire Marshal, an assistant to the Fire Marshal or a fire chief may, in addition to any other rights he or she may have under this Act, apply to a judge of the Superior Court of Justice for an order,
+he or she may have under this Act, apply to a judge of the Superior Court of Justice for an order,

 (a) requiring a person to comply with an inspection order made under section 21 or with an order made under section 25 or 26 if the person has failed to comply with the order; or